Belt Sander vs Orbital Sander: Which is Better for Your Needs?

 sanding an old cabinet

-1. Working on wooden hardwood floors.
+1. Wooden hardwood floors.

 2. Wide and flat wooden boards.

-3. For highly rigid material surfaces.
+3. Highly rigid material surfaces.

 Dust Collection